 30 of 107 - Chapter 5.
-Backup, Replication, and Recovery restore.
+Backup, Replication, and Recovery

-• having a high availability replica which is a mirror of the server hardware and ready to take over within minutes if required
+- taking a backup once per 24 hours and requiring maybe an hour or two to restore it.
+Thus you might lose up to 24 hours of work for an unplanned failure, and require several hours to restore. - having a high availability replica which is a mirror of the server hardware and ready to take over within minutes if required